 It is a different process to get the binary file using Windows than using Linux, so this post will be separated into this 2 parts.

 1. Common Part.
 Modification of a Preference in Arduino IDE software.

-On Arduino IDE software go to File -> Preferences. tick in the Show verbose output during: Compilation *optional: Upload (not necessary).
+On Arduino IDE software go to File -> Preferences. tick in the Show verbose output during Compilation *optional: Upload (not necessary).

 2. Verify your sketch on the Arduino IDE software.

-*Take in consideration by the time you want to upload a code using Ethernet it has to be done a Reset to the PLC, if the PLC hasn’t been configured to automatically resets, it will have to be manually (pressing phisically the button of reset).
+*Take into consideration by the time you want to upload a code using Ethernet it has to be done a Reset to the PLC, if the PLC hasn’t been configured to automatically resets, it will have to be manually (pressing phisically the button of reset).
 Here it is let the post which explains the code you need to add in order to remote reset.

 In order to create the binary file we need to know where is located the .hex file.
 This file is created in a temporary folder.
-By the time a code is verified having this Compilation tick (in Preferences) we will be able to see the path.
+By the time a code is verified having this Compilation tick (in Preferences), we will be able to see the path.

 We need to situate into the last lines.
 After “Linking everything together… ” the next line shows this path.
-It is not showed in the first photo as it is too large for represented in one photo.
+It is not shown in the first photo as it is too large for represented in one photo.
 In this following photo I have just moved to the right the black windows finding the path of the temporary file.
 (TIP: search for /Temp/)

-By default it should be saved in the temporary folder of the Windows system of your user.
+By default, it should be saved in the temporary folder of the Windows system of your user.